 Where for a specific day i and year j:

 C; is the concentration (in mg/L), Q; is the mean daily discharge (in m3/s), T; is the time in decimal years, β; are fitted coefficients, and ε is the unexplained variation (Hirsch et al. 2010).
-Statistical significance of the calculated loads is given by a flux bias statistic.
+Statistical significance of the calculated loads is given by a bias statistic.
 Most of those indicated a favorable model with a bias statistic of plus or minus 1 to 10%.
 Estimates of concentration and load can be presented on a daily to annual time scale.
 Further information about how concentrations and loads change with time is provided by a flow normalization calculation.
 Within an annual time period, there are variations in streamflow measurements at any given site over the period of the record, which may be natural, such as flood and drought cycles, or through water management.
 To deal with discharge variations the Flow-Normalized-Concentrations (FNC) approach is used in WRTDS (Hirsch et al. 2010).
 The FNC for day i and year j is defined as (equation 2):